Careers in Physical Therapy

 They typically help make physical therapy sessions productive by preparing treatment areas for therapy sessions.
-They keep them clean and organized.
-PT aides transport patients to and from these treatment areas.
+They may also update treatment notes.
+PT aides often transport patients to and from treatment areas.

 |Comparing Careers in Physical Therapy|

-|Physical Therapist||Doctor of Physical Therapy (DPT) Degree||Required in all states||$84,020|
+|Physical Therapist||Doctor of Physical Therapy (DPT) Degree||Required in all states||$89,440|

-|Physical Therapist Assistant||Associate Degree From an Accredited Physical Therapist Assistant Program||Required in all states||$55,170|
+|Physical Therapist Assistant||Associate Degree From an Accredited Physical Therapist Assistant Program||Required in all states||$58,790|

 |Physical Therapy Aide||HS Diploma and On-the-Job Training||None||